sanskrit/learnsanskrit.org/content/vyakarana/sounds/hal-sandhi.md

 {ex

-saMbhava > sambhava
+ruMdhanti > rundhanti

 }

-This kind of behavior is not uncommon in this section of the {cite Aṣṭādhyāyī}.
+This kind of behavior is common in the {s asiddha} section.

 {aside

-{h A notice on {s anusvAra} usage}
+{h A note on {s anusvAra} usage}

 The {cite Aṣṭādhyāyī} is clear that rule 8.4.58 is mandatory.
-Printed texts, however, will routinely use the {s anusvAra} in words like {s saMjaya} and {s saMtuSTa} rather than laboriously write out the correct nasal sound.
+Printed texts, however, will occasionally use the {s anusvAra} rather than laboriously write out the correct nasal sound.

 }